Getting a little sciencey…

 - Obtain “titrate to” oxygen orders for a tailored approach to maintaining resting and active saturation between 88-92% (or whatever other parameters the pulmonologist decides upon) to reduce risk of hypoxemia but also manage hypercapnia.

-- Refer patient for Sleep Study if they have a history of Acute Hypoxic Respiratory Failure
+- Refer the patient for Sleep Study if they have a history of Acute Hypoxic Respiratory Failure

-- Encourage use of CPAP/BiPAP (Non-Invasive Ventilation (NIV) treatment)
+- Encourage the use of CPAP/BiPAP (Non-Invasive Ventilation (NIV) treatment)